Louise Isaac: Community Model of Healthy Aging

-The lines above might well have been written by Mother Louise Isaac (age 101), a native of the St. Kitts-Nevis twin island federation in the Caribbean.
-She speaks a similar language of contentment with a similar air of spunk.
+John Robert's words might well have been written by Mother Louise Isaac (age 101), a native of the St. Kitts-Nevis twin island federation in the Caribbean.
+She speaks a similar language of contentment with an air of spunk.
 The substance of her words holds the interest of her listeners, even while they wonder, “How does she still manage to enjoy such good health?”

 Both her physical and mental ability are impressive for a centenarian, but admirers find the latter more amazing.
 Here are some of her past and present habits which may have contributed to her healthy aging with a sound mind.